Reading time: Just over 3 minutes

 If you are feeling any shame associated with your writing, be sure to take some quick steps to nip it in the bud.
 Here are three suggestions for you:

 1-Focus on your breathing.
 Slow, deep breathing is inherently calming and will help keep shame away.
-Many of us suffer from what I like to call writing apnea, and this disorder predisposes us to shame because it puts our autonomic system into freak-out mode.
+Many of us suffer from what I like to call writing apnea, and this disorder predisposes us to shame because it puts our autonomic nervous systems into freak-out mode.
 If you want to get really serious about your breathing, then please consider meditating.
-It’s incredibly helpful, especially for writers.
+And if you hate meditating, try some breathing exercises.

 3-Talk back to your inner editor.
 Replace each negative message with a positive one.
 For example, when you hear “It’s pathetic that I can write only 50 words a day,” respond with “It’s great that I’m able to write every day and, over time, I’ll be able to finish that paper/chapter, no problem.”